awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Workload_Efficiency/1_data_sources.md

 **NOTE** Please read the steps carefully, as the naming is critical and any mistakes will require you to rebuild the lab or make significant and repetitive changes.

-1. Log into the AWS console as an IAM user with the required permissions:
+1. Log into the AWS console via SSO:
 ![Images/consolelogin_IAMUser.png](/Cost/200_Workload_Efficiency/Images/consolelogin_IAMUser.png)

 2. Make sure you run everything in a single region